ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 }
 ```

-Outputting this object in the Response requires that you create a `ValueObjectVisitor`.
+Outputting this object in the response requires that you create a `ValueObjectVisitor`.

 ## ValueObjectVisitor